-This is an initial public offering of American Depositary Shares, or ADSs, representing ordinary shares of Forward Pharma A/S. We are offering ADSs.
-Each ADS will represent one issued ordinary share, nominal value DKK currently expect the initial public offering price to be between \$ and \$ per share.
-All proceeds of the offering net of expenses are to be paid to the Company.
-We per ADS.
+This is an initial public offering of American Depositary Shares, or ADSs, representing ordinary shares of Forward Pharma A/S. We are offering 10,500,000 ADSs.
+Each ADS will represent one issued ordinary share, nominal value DKK 0.10 per share.
+All proceeds of the offering, net of expenses, are to be paid to the Company.
+The initial public offering price is \$21.00 per ADS.
 Currently, no public market exists for the ADSs or our ordinary shares.

-We intend to apply to have the ADSs listed on the NASDAQ Global Market under the symbol "FWP."
+Our ADSs have been approved for listing on the Nasdaq Global Select Market under the symbol "FWP."